SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

     </Directory>
     ```

-  - Restart Apache service and now the resource should be accessible from any systems connected in the same network.
+  - Restart the Apache service and now the resource should be accessible from any systems connected in the same network.

-> **Note:** Even though if you are not able to access `http://<your-ip-address>/` this page directly, you will be able to access your resources from here `http://<your-ip-address>/<Sub-Resource-Directory>/` as we gave only permissions for this
+> **Note:** Even if you are not able to access `http://<your-ip-address>/` this page directly, you will be able to access your resources from here `http://<your-ip-address>/<Sub-Resource-Directory>/`.

 ### Configuring and Uploading Firmware on Apache HTTPs

-HTTPs Sever configuration for Apache requires Wamp server, if you have not installed it, follow the **"Step 1: Download and Install Wamp-Apache Server"** step and continue with the HTTPS steps in this document.
+The HTTPs server configuration for Apache requires the Wamp server.
+If you have not installed it, follow the procedures in **"Step 1: Download and Install Wamp-Apache Server"** and continue with the HTTPS steps in this document.

-- **Download and Install OPENSSL for windows**
+- **Download and install OPENSSL for Windows**
   - OpenSSL for windows from here (<https://slproweb.com/products/Win32OpenSSL.html>).
-  - Do default install for OpenSSL.
+  - Choose default install for OpenSSL.
-  - We can only run OpenSSL using command prompt, for that we need to first find the openssl.exe file.
+  - We can only run OpenSSL using command prompt, and for that we need to first find the openssl.exe file.
-  - Normally it will be in "C:\Program Files\OpenSSL-Win64\bin\openssl.exe"
+  - Normally, it will be in "C:\Program Files\OpenSSL-Win64\bin\openssl.exe".

 - **Generate required certs**
-   > **Note:** If you already have the required certs to run the server then, skip the **Generate required certs** step, copy your certs to `C:\wamp64\bin\apache\apache2.4.46\conf` directory and update the `httpd-ssl.conf` file with these certificate paths shown in **HTTPD Configuration** step.
+   > **Note:** If you already have the required certs to run the server, you can skip the **Generate required certs** step.
+Copy your certs to `C:\wamp64\bin\apache\apache2.4.46\conf` directory and update the `httpd-ssl.conf` file with the certificate paths shown in the **HTTPD configuration** step.

-  - Open Command Prompt in Administrator privilege's.
+  - Open Command Prompt in Administrator privileges.
-  - Change directory to your openssl.exe file "cd C:\Program Files\OpenSSL-Win64\bin\"
+  - Change directory to your openssl.exe file "cd C:\Program Files\OpenSSL-Win64\bin\".
   - Execute the following command to generate a private.key file with AES 256 encryption.

  ```sh